About Target ROAS bidding

 Target ROAS lets you bid based on a target return on ad spend (ROAS).
 This AdWords Smart Bidding strategy helps you get more conversion value or revenue at the target return-on-ad-spend (ROAS) you set.
 Your bids are automatically optimized at auction-time, allowing you to tailor bids for each auction.

-Target ROAS is available as either a standard strategy for a single campaign or a portfolio strategy across multiple campaigns, ad groups, and keywords.
+Target ROAS is available as either a standard strategy for a single campaign or a portfolio strategy across multiple campaigns.
 This article explains how Target ROAS bidding works and what its settings are.

 Before you begin